 In 2012, UAB finished the regular season as the No. 7 seed in the Conference USA Tournament field.
 The Blazers advanced to the championship game by knocking off nationally-ranked UCF and Tulane before shutting out Memphis, 5-0, to capture the league's tournament crown as the lowest seed to ever win the championship.
 The 2012 Blazers joined the 1991 squad as the second team to compete in the NCAA Tournament.

-His first eight seasons have been marked by significant improvements on the diamond and a high standard of success both in the classroom, in competition, and giving back to the community.
+His first nine seasons have been marked by significant improvements on the diamond and a high standard of success both in the classroom, in competition, and giving back to the community.
 Shoop guided UAB to four consecutive winning seasons, marking the longest stretch of finishing above .500 since a span from 1995-98.

 In 2012, the Blazers earned four wins against top-20 ranked programs and have defeated 21 nationally ranked team over the past eight seasons.
 UAB opened 2012 by defeating then-No. 16 Clemson on the road in the season opener.
 Later in the year, the Blazers defeated UCF on two occasions, when the Knights were ranked 14th in the regular season and 16th in the Conference USA tournament, along with then No. 5 Rice.

 In 2010, the Blazers finished in a three-way tie for fifth place in the Conference USA standings, just one game out of third place, and three games out of second.
 The Blazers just missed the 30-win plateau during the 2011 campaign, ending the year at 29-28 and advanced to the league tournament.
-The Blazers have advanced to the conference tournament seven times in the past eight seasons under the watch of Shoop.
+The Blazers have advanced to the conference tournament eight times in the past nine seasons under the watch of Shoop.

 In 2010, Shoop's Blazers won series against then-No. 4 Rice and eventual College World Series participant Southern Miss.
 The 2010 season was historic for Shoop in terms of milestone victories.
 The Blazer skipper earned his 100th UAB victory April 6, 2010 at Alabama and picked up his 800th career victory May 14, 2010 against Tulane.